-5. Add Non-Toxic Antifreeze (if you want)
+5. Add Non-Toxic Antifreeze

 Add the correct amount of properly prepared non-toxic RV Antifreeze and water solution to the Freshwater Reservoir at the Potable Water Port on the driver's side of the camper.
 See antifreeze manufacturer's mixture recommendations.